 Lumbini is the birth place of Lord Buddha, the follower of peace and compassion.
 Lumbini is 21 km west of Bhairahawa and 282 km south-west of Kathmandu.
 Lumbini is a place of pilgrimage for Buddhist as well as a place of reverence for peace lovers of any religious faith throughout the world.
 In Lumbini the central attraction is the sacred garden with Maya Devi temple depicting the birth of Lord Buddha, Ashoka Pillar pinpoints the birth place of Buddha and Shakya Tank where Maya Devi, the mother of Lord Buddha, is supposed to have taken a dip before bringing forth the baby - Lord Buddha.
 Around this holy site, there were remnants of Monasteries and Chaityas built over the centuries following Buddha's birth in 632 BC.

-We design the itinerary two nights stay in Lumbini and return to Kathmandu, but if you have a few extra days, it is very interesting programs, visit Chitwan jungle safari trip 1-5 days continue to visit Lumbini, Tansen the best viewpoint and Pokhara trip 1-2 days, trekking in Annapurna or rafting in the Trisuli river than return to Kathmandu.
-If a given itinerary is not come as your plan, let us know we redesign another itinerary as your interest and time frame.
+Asian Hiking Team design the itinerary two nights stay in Lumbini and return to Kathmandu, but if you have a few extra days, it is very interesting programs, visit Chitwan jungle safari trip 1-5 days continue to visit Lumbini, Tansen the best viewpoint and Pokhara trip 1-2 days, trekking in Annapurna or rafting in the Trisuli river than return to Kathmandu.
+If a given itinerary does not come as your plan, let us know we redesign another itinerary as your interest and time frame.